MicrosoftDocs/msix-docs/msix-src/msix-sdk/get-started-msixcore.md

 > [!NOTE]
 > Replace APPX_TEST_ROOT.cer with your own certificate when you are deploying your own MSIX packages.

 Installation - Using command prompt or PowerShell, navigate to the directory that contains the executables and run the following command to install notepadplus.msix.
 The -quietUX parameter can also be added at the end of the command so that users don't see the installer UI.
+For example:
 ```
 msixmgr.exe -AddPackage C:\SomeDirectory\notepadplus.msix
 ```